Python 3 project development tools

 Python 3 project development tools.
 Looks like a turtle, tastes like chicken.

-Chicken Turtle Project provides tools (CLI) for developing Python 3 projects.
+Chicken Turtle provides tools (CLI) for developing Python 3 projects.

-Chicken Turtle Project is pre-alpha.
-None of the interface is stable, meaning it may change in the future.
+Chicken Turtle is pre-alpha.
+None of the interface is stable, i.e. it may change in the future.

-Tests must be placed in $project_name.test or a sub-package thereof.
-By default, tests are run with py.test from the project root from within a venv.
-To change this behaviour, edit ./deploy_local.
-To run the tests, call ./deploy_local.
+Tests must be placed in $project_name.test or subpackages.
+Tests are run with py.test from the project root.

-Package data can be provided by placing a directory named data in the package you want to add data to.
-The data directory should not have a __init__.py (as direct descendant) as that would make it a package instead of a data directory.
+Package data can be provided by placing a directory named data in the package with the data files, but no __init__.py as that would turn the data directory into a package.

 Chicken Turtle Project does not enforce a particular methodology for deployments, but we recommend shell scripts for simple deployments as they don’t have dependencies (assuming you only deploy to unix-like machines).
 If you need to do more complex work such as migrating data to a new database structure, include a Python script and call it from the shell script after having made the venv.